 If the Wallarm CNAME record is propagated, the response will contain the

-If the CNAME record is not propagated for more than 24 hours, please check your domain provider successfully updated DNS records.
-If so but the Not propagated yet status is still displayed in Wallarm Console, please contact the Wallarm technical support.
+If the CNAME record is not propagated for more than 24 hours, please check that your domain provider successfully updated the DNS records.
+If so, but the Not propagated yet status is still displayed in Wallarm Console, please contact the Wallarm technical support.

 The CDN node is highlighted in red in the Nodes section.
 What does it mean?¶